frenchy64/fully-satisfies/README.md

 # fully-satisfies

-Provides a variant of `clojure.core/satisfies?` that returns true if only if the value implements all methods in the protocol.
+Provides a variant of `clojure.core/satisfies?` that also checks if a value implements all methods in the protocol.

 ## Dependency